-The State of AI Agent Incidents (2026): Failures, Costs, and What Would Have Prevented Them
+The State of AI Agent Incidents (2026): Failures, Costs, and Mitigation Lessons

-AI agents are shipping to production faster than the infrastructure to control them.
-The result is a growing catalogue of incidents — runaway costs, wrong actions, security exploits, and cascading multi-agent failures — that share a common root cause: no pre-execution enforcement.
+AI agents are shipping to production faster than many organizations' control infrastructure.
+The resulting incident reports and recurring patterns include runaway costs, wrong actions, security exploits, and cascading multi-agent failures with several different root causes.

 Key findings